 Both iperf2 and iperf3 support FQ-based pacing via the '--fq-rate' option, allowing you to see if pacing makes a difference in your environment.

 Packet Pacing using the FQ (Fair Queuing) scheduler

-Starting with the Linux kernel 3.11 or higher (available starting in CentOS 7.2, Fedora 20, Debian 8, and Ubuntu 13.10), there is a new 'fair queuing' scheduler, which includes code that does a much better job of pacing packets out of a fast host.
+Starting with the Linux kernel 3.11 or higher (available starting with CentOS 7.2, Fedora 20, Debian 8, and Ubuntu 13.10), Linux contains the 'fair queuing' scheduler, which includes code that does a much better job of pacing packets out of a fast host.
 See https://lwn.net/Articles/564978/ for more details.

 net.core.default_qdisc = fq

 To enable packet pacing for all traffic from your host:

 tc qdisc add dev $ETH root fq maxrate Ngbit

 For example, for a 10G data transfer node (DTN) running GridFTP, which uses 4-8 parallel streams by default, we recommend setting FQ as follows: